RubixML/ML/docs/datasets/extractors/ndjson.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Extractors/NDJSON.php">[source]</a></span>

 # NDJSON
-Newline Delimited JSON (NDJSON) files contain rows of Javascript Object Notation (JSON) encoded data.
-The rows can either be JSON arrays with integer keys or objects with string keys.
-One advantage NDJSON has over the CSV format is that it retains data type information.
+[NDJSON](http://ndjson.org/) or *Newline Delimited* JSON files contain rows of data encoded in Javascript Object Notation (JSON).
+The rows can either be given as JSON arrays with integer keys or objects with string keys.
+One advantage NDJSON has over the [CSV](csv.md) format is that it retains data type information although it can have a slightly heavier footprint.

 > **Note:** Empty rows will be ignored by the parser by default.